 - Add the butter and shortening to the bowl and pulse until the mixture has formed into pea sized balls.

 - Slowly stream in the ice water as you pulse the food processor until a ball is formed.

-- Place dough on awork surface and roll into a ball.
-Press ball into a disc and wrap in plastic wrap.
+- Place dough on a work surface and roll into two balls.
+Press balls into a disc and wrap in plastic wrap.
 Chill for one hour or up to five days.
 If not used within five day, freeze for up to 3 months.